velosobr/velosobr/README.md

 <br>

 - 🌱 I'm transitioning my carreer into Software Developer.
 Through a graduation in Information Systems and a lot of self-study.
-- 🏢 I'm currently taking part in an intern program, working with awesome peeps for **Dextra**.
+- 🏢 I'm currently taking part in an Intern program, working with awesome peeps for **Dextra**.
 - 📱 I'm building a solid foundation in native mobile development (Android / Kotlin).
 - 💻 I also flert with some back-end programming (Node.js).